google/gson/UserGuide.md

 ### <a name="TOC-Maps-Examples"></a>Maps Examples

-Gson by default serializes `java.util.Map` implementations as JSON object.
+Gson by default serializes any `java.util.Map` implementation as a JSON object.
 Because JSON objects only support strings as member names, Gson converts the Map keys to strings by calling `toString()` on them, and using `"null"` for `null` keys:

 ```java
 Gson gson = new Gson();